 - 1) Tap the Input Select button in the upper right-hand corner of the screen.
 This is the button that displays the currently connected probe name.
-The Input Info window will appear. - 2) Select a probe/antenna from the Probe Name drop-down box. - 3) Press "Select" at the bottom right of the Input Info dialog window.
+The Input Info window will appear. - 2) Select a probe/antenna from the Probe Name drop-down box. - 3) Press "Apply" next to the Probe Name drop-down box.